 Ordinarily, winter in northwest Arkansas is a time of sleet, ice, and bitter wind.
 We get lots of bitter wind and wet air that sinks deeper into your skin than the dry, snowy cold in the West where I grew up.
 This year, we have had only a few nights below freezing and plenty more days over 60 degrees Fahrenheit (approximately 16 degrees Celsius).
 The consequences?
 All the spring flowers have bloomed.
 The leaves to follow, and those bring ticks.
 Fresh grass brings chiggers…I think I need to move back to Colorado.

-Other consequences?
 I feel cheated by nature.
 I enjoy season variations, the good and the bad, and I still feel like stifling summer humidity just fled.
-Where is the beautiful ice and animal tracks in our routine, single dousing of snow?
+Where are the beautiful ice and animal tracks in our routine, the single dousing of snow?

 I shall indulge in my memories instead.
-I need one more opportunity to savour nature’s sleepy state.
+I need one more opportunity to savor nature’s sleepy state.